bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/xml-dom-node.md

 # xpath &lt;( string, string )&gt; of &lt;xml dom node&gt; : xml dom node

 The iterated named property xpaths (&lt;namespace&gt;, &lt;query&gt;) provides a way of specifying the namespaces for the query.
 If the XML document you are querying over uses namespaces, you must use them in the query and use this property.
+You create the namespace with `xmlns:a='https://namespace'` and leverage the namespace in your query with `a:`.

+This example pulls commands from Windows Scheduled tasks and uses the `a:` identifier for the namespace
+{% qna %}
+q: node values of xpaths ("xmlns:a='http://schemas.microsoft.com/windows/2004/02/mit/task'","/a:Task/a:Actions/a:Exec/a:Command/text()") of xml documents of xmls of scheduled tasks
+A: C:\Program Files (x86)\Common Files\Adobe\ARM\1.0\AdobeARM.exe
+A: C:\Program Files (x86)\Google\Update\GoogleUpdate.exe
+{% endqna %}

+This example pulls details from the Windows system event log and uses a `b:` as the namespace identifier.
+{% qna %}
+q: node values of xpaths ("xmlns:b='http://schemas.microsoft.com/win/2004/08/events/event'","/b:Event/b:System/b:Computer/text()") of XML of record (oldest record number of it) of system event log
+A: COMPUTER-123
+{% endqna %}

+You could have several namespaces in the same xpath query, although this is rare.
+Two namespaces would appear as `xpath ("xmlns:a='https://namespaceA' xmlns:b='https://namespaceB'", "/a:Node1/a:Node2/b:Node3") of &ltxml dom node&gt`

 # xpath &lt;string&gt; of &lt;xml dom node&gt; : xml dom node